Joseph Dietzgen: Life

-On June 8, 1878, Dietzgen was arrested following the publication of a lecture he gave in Cologne, The Future of the Social Democracy.
-He spent 3 months in prison on remand before his trial was held.
-Although Joseph was released along with copies of his article, he was re-arrested twice and finally released.
-In 1881 Joseph sent his son Eugene to the United States in order to avoid the Kaiser's upcoming army draft, to safeguard his articles and documents, as well as to secure a family home in the new world.
-Young Eugene was 19 when he arrived in New York, but quickly jump started a thriving family business in Chicago, the Eugene Dietzgen Company.
-It became one of the world's top drafting and surveying supply manufacturers and distributors and remained such through most of the 20th century.
-The company still exists today as a division of Nashua Paper, and its two buildings still stand in Chicago's now trendy Printer's Row and Lincoln Park areas.
-During this period, Eugene and Joseph kept in close contact through extensive letters which are currently being documented and published.
-In the same year, Joseph ran for the elections of the German Reichstag (German parliament), but emigrated in 1884 to New York City.
-He moved to Chicago two years later, where he became editor at the Arbeiterzeitung.
-Unfortunately Joseph's death in 1888 marked an end to his son's dependency, but his family line would continue to be part of some of the biggest engagements of the 20th century; from World War I, to the 1936 Berlin Olympics, to the heart of World War II.
+On June 8, 1878, Dietzgen was arrested following the publication of a lecture he gave in Cologne, "The Future of the Social-Democracy".
+He spent two months in prison on remand before his trial was held.
+Although he was released along with copies of his article, he was re-arrested twice more before being freed.
+In 1881 Joseph sent Eugene to the U.S. to avoid the Kaiser's upcoming army draft, to safeguard his own articles and documents, and to secure a family home in America.
+Eugene was 19 when he arrived in New York, but he quickly launched a thriving family business in Chicago, the Eugene Dietzgen Drafting Company.
+During this period, Joseph and his son kept in close contact through correspondence, much of which has been preserved.
+In 1884, Dietzgen moved to the U.S. for the third and last time, initially to New York to become editor of Der Sozialist, a job he held until 1886.
+He was then hired to edit the Chicago-based anarchist newspaper Chicagoer Arbeiter-Zeitung after its previous editors were hanged in reaction to the Haymarket bombings.

-Dietzgen's words and life have for some underscored the unity that existed on the political left at the time of the First International, before Anarchists and Marxists were later divided: "For my part, I lay little stress on the distinction, whether a man is an anarchist or a socialist, because it seems to me that too much weight is attributed to this difference."
-This suggests he took a more conciliatory, or relaxed view of the disputes of the moment (see Anarchism and Marxism).
+Joseph Dietzgen's life and work have for some underscored the unity that existed on the political left at the time of the First International, before Anarchists and Marxists were later divided.
+He wrote in an 1886 letter: "For my part, I lay little stress on the distinction, whether a man is an anarchist or a socialist, because it seems to me that too much weight is attributed to this difference."
+This suggests he took a more conciliatory view of the disputes of the moment (see Anarchism and Marxism).

 Philosophy

-Dietzgen's most significant influence is generally described as upon the philosophical theory of dialectical materialism, drawing from Georg Wilhelm Friedrich Hegel's concept of the dialectic, and 19th-century materialism, in particular that of Ludwig Feuerbach (an earlier Young Hegelian).
-Similar positions were developed independently by Karl Marx and Friedrich Engels in their writings.
-According to Dietzgen's preface to "The Positive Outcome of Philosophy", it seems the Communist Manifesto in particular was significantly influential on the development of his thought prior to his earliest philosophical works.

-In the earlier "Thirteenth Letter on Logic", Joseph Dietzgen gave the following summary of his philosophical positions:
+Dietzgen's most significant contribution to philosophy is generally considered to be his work on dialectical materialism.
+He drew from Georg Wilhelm Friedrich Hegel's concept of the dialectic, and from the 19th-century materialism of Ludwig Feuerbach (a former Young Hegelian).
+Similar theoretical views were being developed independently by Marx and Engels.
+In his "Thirteenth Letter on Logic", Dietzgen summarized his philosophical positions: